Joe Thuney: New England Patriots

-Thuney was drafted by the Patriots in the third round of the 2016 NFL Draft with the 78th overall selection, 13 picks before the Patriots drafted his teammate, quarterback Jacoby Brissett.
+Thuney was selected by the Patriots in the third round of the 2016 NFL draft with the 78th overall selection, 13 picks before the Patriots drafted his teammate, quarterback Jacoby Brissett.
 Thuney won the starting left guard spot to start the season and remained the starter for all 16 regular-season games; according to Pro-Football-Reference.com, he played the highest number of snaps of any Patriot in 2016.
 He also started all three postseason games.
 On February 5, 2017, Thuney was part of the Patriots team that won Super Bowl LI.
 In the game, the Patriots defeated the Atlanta Falcons by a score of 34–28 in overtime.
 The PFWA named Thuney to its 2016 All-Rookie Team at guard.
 Thuney made it to his second straight Super Bowl when the Patriots defeated the Jacksonville Jaguars in the AFC Championship Game.
-The Patriots failed to repeat as Super Bowl Champions when they lost 41-33 to the Philadelphia Eagles.
+The Patriots failed to repeat as Super Bowl champions when they lost 41–33 to the Philadelphia Eagles.

 Thuney once again started all 16 games at left guard for the Patriots in 2018, and for the third time in his three-year career, the Patriots made it to the Super Bowl.
 According to Mike Reiss of ESPN, that makes Thuney the first player in NFL history to start in the Super Bowl in each of his first three seasons.
-The Patriots defeated the Los Angeles Rams, 13–3, to win their second Super Bowl in three years.
+The Patriots defeated the Los Angeles Rams 13–3 to win their second Super Bowl in three years.
 Thuney played every offensive snap for the team and helped contain Defensive Player of the Year Aaron Donald.

 The Patriots placed the franchise tag on Thuney on March 16, 2020.
 He signed the franchise tag on March 20, 2020.

 In 2020, with David Andrews out on injured reserve, Thuney was pressed into service at center for the Patriots' Week 3 game against the Las Vegas Raiders.

 Kansas City Chiefs

 Thuney signed a five-year, $80 million contract with the Kansas City Chiefs on March 18, 2021.
 Thuney continued to play left guard for the Chiefs during the 2022 NFL season.
-The Chiefs would go on to Super Bowl LVII where Thuney helped to hold the Philadelphia Eagles defense in check, as the offensive line gave up zero sacks and the Chiefs defeated the Eagles 38-35.
+The Chiefs would go on to Super Bowl LVII where Thuney helped to hold the Philadelphia Eagles defense in check, as the offensive line gave up zero sacks and the Chiefs defeated the Eagles 38–35.
 This was his third Super Bowl ring and first with the Chiefs.
+In 2023, Thuney was named First-team All-Pro.
+In the Divisional Round against the Buffalo Bills, Thuney had a pectoral injury that sidelined him for the rest of the playoffs.
+Without Thuney, the Chiefs won Super Bowl LVIII 25–22 against the San Francisco 49ers to give Thuney his fourth Super Bowl championship.